-Date: has been authorized d to use (Student's Name) (Device) while at school due to(Reason device i He/She has received training in is needed) the use of the device.
-It is anticipated that he e/she will require use of this device until (Date) To what extent may the student participate in n gym?
-To what extent may the student participate in n recess without assistance?
-May the student use stairs including those use sed to board the school bus?
-(Physician Signature) (Date) (Physician Printed Name) (Office Phone Number)
+Date: has been authorized to use (Student's Name) (Device) while at school due to(Reason device i .
+He/She has received training in s needed) the use of the device.
+It is anticipated that he/ she will require use of this device until (Date) To what extent may the student participate in gym?
+To what extent may the student participate in recess without assistance?
+May the student use stairs including those use d to board the school bus?
+(Physician Signature) (Date) ( ) ······· (=) (Physician Printed Name) (Office Phone Number)